viperproject/gobra-book/src/loops-invariant.md

 An invariant is an assertion that is preserved by the loop across iterations.

-For the loop to verified, the invariant must hold...
+The loop invariant is valid if it holds...
 1. before the first iteration after performing the initialization statement
 2. after every iteration
 3. when exiting the loop